-Natural gas furnaces need adequate space and airflow to heat properly.
+Natural gas furnaces need enough space and airflow to heat correctly.

-Your furnace can shut down if it doesn’t have enough space.
-It also makes it challenging for our specialists to perform furnace repair.
+Your furnace can shut down if it doesn’t have enough clearance.
+It also makes it hard for our technicians to complete furnace repair.

-Routine furnace maintenance is essential to keep your unit running trouble-free.
-An annually serviced furnace may work more efficiently, which could reduce your heating costs.
+Routine furnace maintenance is essential to keep your unit working well.
+An annually serviced furnace may run more efficiently, which could lower your utility bills.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-Maintenance often helps us discover issues before they become expensive.
-This could help lower future repair bills and possibly prolong the life of your unit.
+Maintenance often helps us discover issues before they begin.
+This could help lessen future repair expenses and possibly lengthen the life of your system.

 So how much clearance should your equipment really have?